Faylixe/faylixe.github.io/_posts/2015-07-29-master_thesis.md

 title:  "New localization dynamics for households and activities into urban area"
 date:   2015-07-29 14:40:28
 tags: [master, matsim, operation-research]
+tweet: "New localization dynamics for households and activities into urban area"
 ---

 I worked on this project as part of my master degree in software engineering,